with-backed/backed-community-nft-docs/README.md

 - Level 3 ...

 #### Pawn Shopper
-- Level 1 Pawn Shopper token, given to community members who attended 2+ community calls or regularly participate in Discord discussions.
+- Level 1 Pawn Shopper token, given to community members who attended 2+ community calls and regularly participate in Discord discussions.
 - Level 2 Pawn Shopper token, given to communnity members who have attended 10+ community calls or has been a weekly active participant in Discord discussions for over two months

 #### Design Community